A Boeing 737 Ukraine International Airlines crashed in Iran

 • Afghans - 7

-UPDATE NOTHING: NOTHING: Iran Red Crescent Society (IRCS) released several photos with the intervention teams and the location of the Boeing 737-800 UAI (UR-PSR) crash.
+UPDATE NOTHING: NOTHING: Iran Red Crescent Society (IRCS) published several photos with the intervention teams and the location of the Boeing 737-800 UIA (UR-PSR).
 You can see the remains of an airplane.

 Update 07.05: Iranian emergency chief Pirhossein Koulivand said there were 22 on-site ambulances, a helicopter and a bus ambulance.
 Unfortunately, the aircraft disintegrated on impact with the ground.

-UPDATE NOTHING: NOTHING According to Flightradar24, the Boeing 737-800 UAI (UR-PSR) aircraft departed from Imam Khomeini Tehran Airport around 06:10.
-And shortly after the takeoff, meaning 7-8 minutes, the plane no longer transmitted flight data.
+UPDATE NOTHING: NOTHING According to Flightradar24, the Boeing 737-800 UIA (UR-PSR) took off from Imam Khomeini Tehran Airport around 06:10 am.
+And shortly after takeoff, meaning 7-8 minutes, the plane no longer transmitted flight data.
 Which could confirm the accident!

-Boeing 737-800 UAI (UR-PSR) is a young 3.6-year-old aircraft.
+The Boeing 737-800 UIA (UR-PSR) is a young aircraft, only 3.6 years old.
 It was delivered in July 2016.
 It was configured in a single class with 186 seats.
 He flew only for Ukraine International Airlines.